 Mauna Kea (13,796 feet) is the highest point in Hawaii, and the highest point in the Pacific.
 If you count the part of the mountain that is underwater, it is the tallest mountain in the world!

 Most hikers start from the Ellison Onizuka Visitor center at 9,000 feet elevation on the south side of the peak, which is accessible by a paved road.
 Above the Visitor Center, a 4WD road continues to the Mauna Kea Observatory, just below the summit.
-Hikers use the Mauna Kea Trail, which follows an abandoned dirt road, to ascend 4,800 feet over 6 miles to the top.
+Hikers use the Mauna Kea Trail (aka Humu'Ula Trail), which follows an abandoned dirt road, to ascend 4,800 feet over 6 miles to the top.
 For some reason though, earlier FKTs (up to & including Mike Popejoy) were done using the auto road (also starting at the VC), which is longer but maybe faster?
 Either route is valid for the FKT.
 The Humu'Ula Trail (plus the last 1+ mile to the summit) has a Strava Segment.

 Mike Bailey reports having run from the Visitor Center to the summit and back, via the auto road, in 4h "give or take a minute", on Sept.
 16, 2007.
 According to Bailey, the road route is 9 miles each way.
 He started his run at 11:20 a.m., reached the summit at 1:55 p.m.
 (2h35m), and ran back down the road, arriving at the Visitor Center at 3:20 p.m.
 (1h25m).
 "Mauna Kea does not have record of a faster circuit time, although elite athletes should be able to go considerably faster.
 They just need to vacation in Hawaii more," he said.
 His blog post on the trip, written 2 years later, is here.